-Like every kaer in Barsaive, the kingdom of Throal had to be self-sufficient during the Scourge.
-Throal's people took care of all their own needs, from food to shelter to basic goods like clothing, shoes, simple tools, and so on.
-Throal's famous crystal greenhouses (see A Tour of the Kingdom, p.
-140) allowed for underground farming on a far more extensive scale than was possible in most other kaers, and Throal's population was large enough to support the production of luxury goods during this period.
+lation was large enough to support the production of luxury goods during this period.
 Though the influence and wealth of the great trading houses was temporarily reduced by the total absence of trade, the average Throalite enjoyed a much higher standard of living during the Scourge than most other Barsaivians.

-In the generation since the Scourge's end, significant changes have taken place in the dwarf kingdom.
+In the generation since the Scourge's end, significant changes have taken place in the dwarfkingdom.
 The expansion of Throal's economic role over the past century has brought a new vulnerability in its wake.
 Throal is no longer capable of self-sufficiency; the waves of immigration to the Inner Cities have increased the population to the point where the existing crystal greenhouses cannot produce enough food for everyone.
 Constructing additional greenhouses would be an enormously expensive and labor-intensive enterprise, and some people would likely starve in the meantime.

 The expansion of trade has brought other potential problems with it as well.
 Currently, the most successful trading houses are those that have been boldest in expanding their empires beyond Throal.
-Most of these are also staunch allies of King Varulus III.
-If major trade routes were cut off by some catastrophe, these trading houses would suffer enormous losses of wealth and prestige that might well destabilize Throal politically and give the houses opposed to Varulus a chance to expand their power.
+Most of these are also staunch allies of the king.
+If major trade routes were cut off by some catastrophe, these trading houses would suffer enormous losses of wealth and prestige that might well destabilize Throal politically and give the houses opposed to Neden a chance to expand their power.